noorfatimah-iqbalhusain/Wiztaqnia/README.md

 # Wiztaqnia® — Electronics and Technology Digest

+Greetings!
 I'm **Noor Fatimah Iqbal Husain**, a technical writer and creator behind Wiztaqnia®.
 I write insightful blog posts on DIY electronics, programming, and tech trends.

 I'm excited to share the **code, projects, and resources** from my blog here on GitHub, allowing you to explore, build, and experiment with confidence.